1iveowl/Plugin.SegmentedControl/README.md

 ## Update - Version 5.4.5+ (PR: #101)
 ItemsSource is now of type IEnumerable instead of IList<string>.
-It can contains full objects.
+It can contain full objects.
-When it contains a list of full object, the text displayed in a segment is read from a property on each object: define this property using TextPropertyName.
+When it contains a list of full objects, the text displayed in each segment is read from a property on each object.
+Define this property using `TextPropertyName`.

-`TextPropertyName`: string, name of a property in an `ItemsSource[i]` object.
+`TextPropertyName`: string, the name of a property in an `ItemsSource[i]` object.
 If `TextPropertyName` is set, the displayed text is read from this property on each source object.
-If `TextPropertyName` is not set, ItemsSource must be a list of string.
+If `TextPropertyName` is not set, ItemsSource must be a list of strings.

 New property: `SelectedItem`
 `SelectedItem = Items[SelectedSegment]`